 |ELM 461 Student Teaching and School Law*||12|

-|EDE 750 Found. of Integrative STEM Ed.
+|EDE 750 Foundations of Integrative STEM Ed.
 K-12||3|

-|Select one Earth Science course from approved list||4|
+|Select one Earth Science course from approved list, in consultation with adviser||4|

-|Select one Physical Science course from approved list||4|
+|Select one Physical Science course from approved list, in consultation with adviser||4|

 |BIO 120 General Zoology OR BIO 125 General Botany||4|

-|Select one Science Concentration course from approved list||3|
+|Select one science concentration course from approved list, in consultation with adviser||3|

 |Required Related Courses||15|

-|ESP 311 Assess Positive Behavior Interv.||3|
+|ESP 311 Assessment and Positive Behavior Interventions||3|

-|ESP 412 Evidence-Based Practices*||3|
+|ESP 412 Evidence Based Practices*||3|

 |MAT 215 Statistics||3|

-|EDE 701 Stand.
-Aligned Curr., Inst. and Asmt.||3|
+|EDE 701 Standards Aligned Curriculum, Instruction and Assessment||3|

-- All courses required for certification with a grade of C- or lower must be repeated.
+- All courses required for certification with C- or lower must be repeated.

 - Candidates must follow policies for Admission to Teacher Education as stated in the Teacher Education Handbook.

-- Prerequisite for ELM 220 and all 300-level ELM and CHD courses is ELM 200.
+- Pre-requisite for ELM 220 and all 300-level ELM and CHD courses is ELM 200.